Analyzing the Telephone Call

 However Wallace does mention financial difficulties.
 Julia’s advanced age might not itself have been an issue for him, but the age brought with it chronic bouts of illness.
 In 1931, illnesses were not taken care of by the NHS which did not exist until after WW2.
 Instead, patients had to foot the bill.
 Julia had actually gone out and paid a bill to Dr. Curwen on the night the “Qualtrough” call was made.

-The Wallaces had a fairly nice sum in the bank, Wallace £152 and Julia around £90 (Wallace claims he did not know how much money his wife had).
-Yet in spite of this he himself does not appear happy with the financial situation.
+The Wallaces had a decent sum in the bank, Wallace having £152, and Julia around £90.
+Yet in spite of this he himself expresses dissatisfaction with the financial situation.
 The first diary entry which was saved and documented is about an argument William had with Julia, where he chided her for buying too many newspapers.
 Then:

 25 March 1930: Julia reminds me today it was fifteen years ago yesterday since we were married.
 Well, I don’t think either of us regrets the step.
 We seem to have pulled well together, and I think we both get as much pleasure and contentment out of life as most people.
 Our only trouble is that of millions more, shortage of £ s d.